-Not everyone may have the gift of hospitality, but as Jen Schmidt discusses in this video, everyone is called to pursue hospitality.
+Not everyone may have the gift of hospitality, but as speaker and writer, Jen Schmidt, discusses in this video, everyone is called to pursue hospitality.

 The entire video is above, and the complete transcript is below.